dfelinto/blender-manual/manual/interface/contexts.rst

 .. figure:: /images/Manual-Interface-Contexts-Btn_Material-25.jpg

- :doc:`Materials <materials>`: Information about a surface (color, specularity, transparency, etc).
+ :doc:`Materials </materials>`: Information about a surface (color, specularity, transparency, etc).

 -

 .. figure:: /images/Manual-Interface-Contexts-Btn_Texture-25.jpg

- :doc:`Textures <textures>`: Used by materials to provide additional details (e.g. color, transparency, fake 3-dimensional depth).
+ :doc:`Textures </textures>`: Used by materials to provide additional details (e.g. color, transparency, fake 3-dimensional depth).

 -

 .. figure:: /images/Manual-Interface-Contexts-BtnParticles-25.jpg

- :doc:`Particles <physics/particles>`: Add variable amounts of (usually small) objects such as lights or mesh Objects that can be manipulated by Force Fields and other settings.
+ :doc:`Particles </physics/particles>`: Add variable amounts of (usually small) objects such as lights or mesh Objects that can be manipulated by Force Fields and other settings.

 -

 .. figure:: /images/Manual-Interface-Contexts-Btn_Physics-25.jpg

- :doc:`Physics <physics>`: Properties relating to Cloth, Force Fields, Collision, Fluid and Smoke Simulation.
+ :doc:`Physics </physics>`: Properties relating to Cloth, Force Fields, Collision, Fluid and Smoke Simulation.

-The :doc:`Buttons <interface/buttons_and_controls>` in each context are grouped into :doc:`Panels <interface/panels>`.
+The :doc:`Buttons </interface/buttons_and_controls>` in each context are grouped into :doc:`Panels </interface/panels>`.